Try to think of feeding a raw diet like feeding yourself a varied healthy nutritious diet.

 Feeding an all-meat diet (cooked or raw) is not a balanced diet & can cause deficiencies in vitamins & minerals which can be dangerous to your pet’s health.

 Raw meaty bones fed with green tripe (for dogs) are also an important component to a raw diet.

 Before feeding bones, pop in & have a chat with us to ensure the type & size of bone is appropriate for your pet.
 It is best to start with meatier, softer bones.

 A well-planned raw diet for healthy pets should not require supplements to be given.

 Some pets can benefit from fish oils or a course of probiotics in some cases - this is usually used as a short term measure to help reduce inflammation in the body & to help reintroduce good bacteria to the gut in order to help assist the immune system.

-There are some pets that may have illnesses or compromised immune systems that may suffer deficiencies even on a well balanced raw or even a good processed diet.
+There are some pets that may have illnesses or compromised immune systems that may suffer deficiencies even on a well balanced raw or a good processed diet.
 These pets may benefit from long term supplementation.
 Talk to us about any health issues your pet may have in conjunction with your Veterinarian.